hallski/dnote/README.md

 It's also being used to learn a bit of Go.

-## Keg
+## Inspire by
-Found https://github.com/rwxrob/keg/ that can work as a nice reference.
+Found https://github.com/rwxrob/keg/ that inspired me to drop zettlekasten ids.

-* Does the structure of using `docs/{id}/README.md` make sense?
-  * It allows attachments like screenshots to fit in the directory with the note
-    * This also allow me to create notes without having to come up with a title directly.
-  * Using incrementing integers as `id` makes sense.
-They are easy to remember.